-Popsicle Recipes to Beat the Summer Heat
+Homemade Popsicles to Beat the Summer Heat

 Ice pops have been around for ages.
-Some sort of liquid is poured into a mold then popped into the freezer until they are solid.
+Some sort of liquid is poured into a mold, then popped into the freezer until they are solid.
 That liquid can be a fruit puree, juice, or a blend made with yogurt, cream, or even pudding.
 So you can enjoy a treat that is refreshing and icy, or creamy and rich.
-But don’t forget the popsicles sticks.
+But don’t forget the popsicle sticks.
 These frozen treats are hard to hold and eat without them.

 We all may use the term ice pop and popsicle interchangeably, but Popsicle is actually a brand name.
 Popularized by Francis William “Frank” Epperson in 1923 when he filed the patent for his frozen treat on a stick, they were originally called “Eppsicles”.
-But his kids called them “Pop’s Sicles,” hence the term Popsicle was born and we’ve been enjoying them ever since.
+But his kids called them “Pop’s Sicles,” hence the term Popsicle was born, and we’ve been enjoying them ever since.

 Why Make Your Own Popsicles?